fukuchi/Omeka-S-module-mroonga-search/README.md

 ### Preparation

+First of all, **backup the database**.
+This module modifies the table schema, and that may cause unrecoverable failure.

 Before installing this module, install and configure the Mroonga plugin to enable Mroonga storage engine.
 For example, if you use MariaDB on Debian or Ubuntu machine, install 'mariadb-plugin-mroonga' package.
 Please read the [official document](https://mroonga.org/docs/install.html) for further information.

 ### From ZIP